-2. Traditional after-school detention.
+- After-school detention with the Principal or Counselor.
+The goal will be to assist the student with developing skills around how to avoid the same behaviors demonstrated.
+We will ask that the student and teacher meet with Admin or Counselor soon following the after-school reflection, to develop a plan for alleviating the behavior.
+A written report will be provided to the parent/guardian.
+OR - 2.
+Traditional after-school detention.
 These are served on Tuesdays and Thursdays after school from 3:45-4:45, and will be served on the next available detention day.
 Detentions will not be assigned to accommodate sports practices, contests, or any other extra-curricular or family event.
 If the student does not report to the assigned detention, he/she will be assigned another, additional detention.
-Parents may contact Admin (Dean of Students or Principal) if they wish to reschedule assigned detention.
+Parents may contact Admin or Counselor if they wish to reschedule assigned detention.